 Why Study A Level Psychology?

-Psychology is the study of human behavior.
+Psychology is the study of human behaviour.
 It applies the principles of both science and humanities in trying to explain why people why people behave in certain ways.
 Studying Psychology involves understanding research and the explanations that have been developed from it.
 Examples of behaviour that will be studied will include: obedience, prejudice, memory, phobias and aggression.
 In Y13 students will also look at Clinical Psychology and Child Development as well as wider issues in Psychology.

 A level Edexcel Course Content

-The course followed provides an overview of the major influences on human behavior.
-You will study 4 main Psychological approaches: Social, Cognitive, Learning and Biological.
-In addition you will study Key issues and debates in Psychology.
+The course followed provides an overview of the major influences on human behaviour.
+You will study four main Psychological approaches: Social, Cognitive, Learning and Biological.
+In addition, you will study Key issues and debates in Psychology.
 In each of these topics, students will examine psychological theories and research methods

-The psychology course is examined by a mixture of question styles including short and extended questions and stimulus data response.
-At the end of the two year the course is assessed by 3, 2 hour examination.
+The Psychology course is examined by a mixture of question styles including short and extended questions and stimulus data response.
+The two-year the course is assessed by 3, 2-hour examinations.
 Paper 1 (Foundations in Psychology), Paper 2 (Applications in Psychology) and Paper 3 (Psychological Skills).

-A qualification in Psychology is particularly useful for jobs involving the leadership of others or the shaping of others’ behaviour e.g. counselling, psychiatry, child therapy, teaching, policing, forensic science, prison service and human resources.
+A qualification in Psychology is particularly useful for jobs involving the leadership of others or the shaping of others’ behaviour e.g. counselling, psychiatry, child therapy, teaching, policing, forensic science, prison service ,human resources, advertising, journalism and tech.